jeffreykegler/hoonlint/misc/whitespace.md

 By the same logic, the TISTIS should be indented at the anchor column, whicb is one stop past the anchor brick column.
 This is what we see in the example.
-The last three lines of the example are the last element of the TISFAS.
+The last three lines of the example are the last runechild of the TISFAS.

 ## Comments